Introduction

 - Reactive Primitives: Built-in reactivity with

-trackand@reactive syntax on primitives - Reactive Objects: You can create fully reactive arrays/objects using shorthand syntax
+trackand&[]lazy destructuring syntax - Reactive Objects: You can create fully reactive arrays/objects using

 - Template Syntax: Familiar templating with Ripple-specific enhancements